quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 a year ago

-Only place I know that’ll kick you out and post your apartment for rent while you’re still moving your stuff out
+Only place I know that'll kick you out and post your apartment for rent while you're still moving your stuff out

 Like1